malvikasharan/APRICOT/README.md

 $ git clone https://github.com/malvikasharan/APRICOT.git
 `````

-3) Test it quickly (without really installing the entire software)
+3) Test each subcommands of APRICOT quickly (without really installing the entire software)

+The repository contains a folder called `shell_scripts`, which consists of a script [run_example.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh).
+This comprises of shell commands that can be used for the demonstration of APRICOT installation including analysis with an example.

 ````
 $ cp APRICOT/shell_scripts/run_example.sh .
 $ sh run_example.sh
 ````

+To understand how each module of APRICOT works, We recomend you to check out the [tutorial](https://github.com/malvikasharan/APRICOT/blob/master/APRICOT_tutorial.md).

 ####Installation

 Please see the documentation below for the installation instructions of the software using [Docker](https://github.com/malvikasharan/APRICOT/blob/master/Dockerfile) or [shell scripts](https://github.com/malvikasharan/APRICOT/blob/master/tests/system_test.sh).

-####Working example

-We recomend you to check out the [tutorial](https://github.com/malvikasharan/APRICOT/blob/master/APRICOT_tutorial.md) that discusses each module of APRICOT in detail.

-The repository contains a folder called `shell_scripts`, which consists of a script [run_example.sh](https://github.com/malvikasharan/APRICOT/blob/master/shell_scripts/run_example.sh).
-This comprises of shell commands that can be used for the demonstration of APRICOT installation including analysis with an example.

 ####For developers